NSCAD University: 21st century

 In 2002 the school purchased the Granville Street block of heritage buildings it had leased since 1978, known today as the Fountain Campus.
 The institution was renamed NSCAD University in 2003.
 It opened a second campus, the Academy Building, in 2004.
 This campus houses the film studies faculty.
 In 2007 the third campus, the Port Campus, opened at the Halifax Seaport.
 All three campuses are located in downtown Halifax.

 The construction of the Port Campus brought the school's debt to a high of $19 million in 2011 after funding from the federal government fell through.
 The province asked the school to draw up a plan to reduce the debt, and it was speculated that NSCAD might lose its autonomy.
 NSCAD students, faculty and alumni mounted a "Save NSCAD" campaign in opposition to a merger with a larger institution.
 The school commissioned a report to study the idea, but the consultant found that a merger would not result in cost savings.
 The NSCAD board of governors therefore voted on 15 July 2014 to continue as an independent university.
 The university's financial position subsequently improved, and the debt had been reduced to $13 million as of 2015.

+In February 2026 the NSCAD student union were the first to vote yes to join the one week provincial student strike proposed by the Nova Scotia chapter of the Canadian Federation of Students.
+This was the first Canadian student strike to occur outside of Quebec.
+They were joined by students at Acadia University, Saint Mary's University, Dalhousie University, and University of Kings College.
+The strike lasted from March 15 until March 21, with the main demands being divestment from fossil fuels, weaponry, and exploitation of resources on Indigenous land, and affordable tuition.
+The NSCAD student union also voted to include an accessibility demand for timely repair of elevators and printer access.